PeerInfinity/Archipelago/README.md

 # Archipelago JSON Export Tools

-This project provides a system for exporting Archipelago's game logic into a standardized JSON format and includes a powerful, modular web client that uses these rules for advanced tracking and other utilities.
+This project provides a system for exporting Archipelago's game logic into a standardized JSON format and includes a modular web client that uses these rules for advanced tracking and other utilities.

 **[Try the Web Client Live](https://peerinfinity.github.io/Archipelago/)**